Inside a Blue-Tile Dream Kitchen Built From Scratch

-“I wanted a backsplash and started researching tile companies and designs.
-I found Zia’s site, saw that Nova tile, and I was in love,” says Lindsay Hollinger, artist, designer, and newly minted owner of the coolest kitchen in Joshua Tree.
+It all began with a blue tile.
+“I found Zia’s site, saw that Nova tile, and was in love,” says Lindsay Hollinger, an L.A.-based artist, designer, and newly minted owner of the coolest kitchen in Joshua Tree.
 “The cobalt color and star motif remind me of the desert sky and Georgia O’Keeffe.”

-“Morning coffee and tea accessories are a must for any good Airbnb, so I bought really special mugs from local Joshua Tree potter Elizabeth Eisenstein of ZZIEE Ceramics so guests could stylishly sip coffee while enjoying the view from the patio.”
+Elsewhere, the kitchen is brimming with the personal touches guests appreciate.
+A wine opener, oven mitts, and a stack of dish towels make all the difference.
+And let’s not forget the most important meal of the day: breakfast.
+“Morning coffee and tea accessories are a must for any good Airbnb,” says Hollinger.
+“I bought mugs from local Joshua Tree potter Elizabeth Eisenstein of ZZIEE Ceramics so visitors could stylishly sip while enjoying the view from the patio.”